ZERO WASTE: WHAT IS IT, WHY IS IT

-Since 2013, my spouse and I have worked towards living trash-free.
-The landfill-bound waste we create in one year wouldn't fill a shoebox.
-Our commitment to reducing waste and consumption is a daily practice, stemming from a larger ideal of supporting environmental and human rights.
+Since 2013, my spouse and I have worked towards living waste-free.
+The landfill-bound trash we create in one year wouldn't fill a shoebox.
+Our commitment to reducing waste and consumption is a daily practice, stemming from a larger ideal of supporting environmental and human rights, and a desire to live simply.

 America's cultural and economic narratives are based in a fantasy of endless, inconsequential growth.
-Yet climate change indicates that the natural world can not support our oversized needs.
-Rather than ignore this contradiction, my spouse and I decided to limit our consumption and stop making trash.
-To us, trash-free means:
+Yet climate change indicates that the natural world can't support our oversized needs.
+What can the average person do about a contradiction so massive?
+Rather than go on feeling frustrated, my spouse and I decided to take action and attempt a zero-waste lifestyle.
+This means we:

-- Contributing nothing to landfills through reduction and re-use
+- aim to contribute nothing to landfills through reduction and re-use, while drastically reducing our recyclables

 Below is a growing outline of resources that have helped my spouse and I reduce waste over the past several years.
-Use it as an entry point to a low-trash/no-trash lifestyle.
-Hopefully, you'll be inspired to do your own research.
-Feel free to ask me a question or suggest a listing!
+Use it as an entry point to a low-waste or zero-waste lifestyle.

 Before leaving home...

-Pack enough jars, plastic containers, bottles, and reusable bags to get the groceries you need.
+- Pack enough jars, bottles, and reusable bags to get the groceries you need.

 At the store...

-- Bulk food is charged by the pound rather than with a SKU, so containers must be weighed, or "tared," by a cashier before food goes into them.
-The weight of the container will be deducted from it's filled weight during checkout.
+- Bulk food is charged by the pound rather than with a SKU, so jars must be weighed, or "tared," by a cashier before food goes into them.
+The weight of the container will be deducted from the total weight during checkout.

-- Containers and cotton bags can be filled with dry bulk items (grains, almond butter, legumes) or small produce (mushroom, peas, brussels sprouts).
+- Jars and cotton bags can be filled with dry bulk items (grains, almond butter, legumes) or small produce (mushroom, peas, brussels sprouts).

-- Containers can be filled with cold cuts at the deli counter - just ask the counter worker to place your order in the container instead of a plastic bag.
+- Jars can be filled with cold cuts at the deli counter - just ask the counter worker to place your order in the container instead of a plastic bag.

 - Fill bottles with liquid bulk items, such as olive oil or dish soap.
 Cleaned wine bottles with a cork stopper, or bottles with pop tops (such as empty Grolsch beer bottles) are fine options here.
 Dark glass is best for cooking oils, as it prevents light-related spoiling.

-- Fill cotton bags with loose loaves of bread from the bakery section, or buy bread in brown paper bags (sans plastic window).
-Compost or recycle the bag at home.
+- Fill cotton bags with loose loaves of bread from the bakery.

 - Can't find it in bulk?
 Find a supplier - a bakery, deli, brewery . . .
 Or make it!